lee2sman/dotfiles/README.md

 ### Fish Shell advantages

 - Autocomplete is on by default and works really well, using the manual pages and your previous commands to make suggestions.
 Press right to accept any suggestion or else keep typing.
 - It looks great.
-Type ```fish_config``` to launch your web browser to select how your Terminal will look (fonts, colors, prompts, functions, etc). *Update: I'm using the Terminology terminal which overrides some of this and has an easy theme selector as well*.
+Type ```fish_config``` to launch your web browser to select how your Terminal will look (fonts, colors, prompts, functions, etc).
-- I'm using the fisher plugin manager.
-You can easily install complex beautiful prompts and the reason I installed it was to be able to add the incredible [z](https://github.com/jethrokuan/z) jump command, etc.
+- I'm using the fisher plugin manager, primarily to install [z](https://github.com/jethrokuan/z) jump command.
+Also useful installing various powerline bars, prompts.
-- syntax highlighting is amazing.
-This makes it easy to understand what I'm typing/calling.
+- Built-in syntax highlighting of commands.
-- I use vimkeys in Fish so I can use vim commands when composing commands at my prompt. zsh has this too, but Fish shows what mode you are in and autocomplete works well with it.
+- vimkeys in Fish option.
+Fish shows what mode you are in and works well with autocomplete.

 ### Essential programs